Join Us for The No Spend ChallengeFinancial

 We will eliminate trips to the barber shop, hair salon, restaurants, movies and online purchases.
 For friends and family with birthdays this month, we will explore our 'creative side' rather than purchase store-bought birthday presents.

-For our household of 5, we've limited our grocery budget to $400 for staples like milk and eggs and plan to utilize food we have in the pantry and freezer.
+We plan to utilize food we have in the pantry and freezer.

 Here's the breakdown for our No Spend Challenge: